-Please note that the research team (PhD supervisor, nominated Head of Department, sponsor and Finance Officer as a minimum) will be required to confirm participation during the application process, and the sponsor will be required to sign off the completed application form, before it can be submitted.
+Please note that the supporting team (supervisor/mentor, nominated Head of Department, organisational approver and Finance Officer as a minimum) will be required to confirm participation during the application process, and additionally, the organisational approver and finance officer will be required to sign off the completed application form before it can be submitted.
 Therefore, sufficient time should be factored in for them to respond before the submission deadline.

-We will not enter into negotiations for extensions and the deadline will be strictly observed.
+We will not enter into negotiations for extensions, and the deadline will be strictly observed.
 You should therefore plan your application carefully including allowing sufficient time for signatories to confirm their support.

-K1 Submission checklist
+L1 Submission checklist

-- all relevant sections of the form must be completed via the Faculty Awards Management System - all signatories must confirm their participation/support via the Faculty Awards Management System, with the sponsor providing final sign off - Budget and Justification spreadsheet (Required) - Research Plan or Flowchart (Required) - letter of support from Clinical Trials Unit/ SAIL/Health and Care Economics Cymru or R&D Department (if required).
+- All relevant sections of the form must be completed via the Faculty Awards Management System - All the supporting team must confirm their participation/support via the Faculty Awards Management System - The organisational approver and finance officer must also provide final sign off.
+They will be contacted via the Faculty Awards Management System once you have pressed 'submit the application', therefore the application is not fully submitted until approved by these signatories - Budget and Justification spreadsheet attached (Required) - Excess Treatment and Support Costs Schedule of Events Cost Attribution Template (SoECAT) attached (if required) - Research Plan or Flowchart attached (Required) - Letter of support from Clinical Trials Unit/ SAIL/Health and Care Economics Cymru or R&D Department attached (if required).
 All letters of support should be written on headed paper and signed by the appropriate signatory.

-Reminder: Attachments not listed above will not be considered by the programme.
+Reminder: attachments not listed above will not be considered by the programme.